day8/re-frame/docs/Solve-the-CPU-hog-problem.md

 ### Why Does A Redispatch Work?

 A `dispatched` event is handled asynchronously.
-It is put on the conveyor belt, and not actioned straight away.
+It is queued and not actioned straight away.

 And here's the key: **After handling current events, re-frame yields control to the browser**, allowing it to render any pending DOM changes, etc. After